List of Chengdu J-7 variants: MiG-21 upgrade subcontract

-In the 1990s, export of F-7 series had significantly dropped from its peak in the 1980s when China failed to secure any new orders in the decade.
-However, China was successful in completing two deals for MiG-21 and F-7 upgrades by Israeli Elbit Systems as its subcontractor, and experience gained from these subcontracting jobs enabled China to later develop more capable J-7 models.
+In the 1990s, export of the F-7 series had significantly dropped from its peak in the 1980s when China failed to secure any new orders in the decade.
+However, China was successful in completing two deals for MiG-21 and F-7 upgrades by Israeli Elbit Systems as its subcontractor, and experience gained from these subcontracting jobs enabled China to develop more capable J-7 models later.